Blazemeter/taurus/site/dat/docs/Molotov.md

 [Molotov](https://molotov.readthedocs.io/en/stable/) is a load testing tool developed by Mozilla.
 It's based on Python 3 and asynchronous I/O subsystem.

-Important note: molotov requires python >= 3.5 and doesn't work on Windows systems at the moment.
+Important note: molotov requires Python >= 3.5 and doesn't work on Windows systems at the moment.

 Usage:
 ```yaml